 - five large adult male steps

 If you have a trailer, be sure to park it properly to keep your community safe, and to avoid complaints from your neighbours.

 What the County Can Enforce: Violations

-If a complaint is made, County Peace Officers can and do enforce violations.
+If a complaint is made, officers can and do enforce violations.
 We respond to all complaints.